|Nutrition Facts (per serving)|

 If you are making western sandwiches, use a smaller pan for individual sandwich-size portions.
-The classic western sandwich is typically topped with ketchup.
-I add a little Sriracha sauce to my ketchup!
+The classic western sandwich is typically topped with ketchup, but sriracha sauce can be used for extra zip.

-The recipe is easily halved for two people, or scale it up for a crowd and cook it in portions.
+The recipe is easily halved for two people, or scaled up and cooked in portions for a crowd.

 - 2 tablespoons butter